Bayesian network 3D event reconstruction in the Cygno optical TPC for dark matter direct detection: Fitting strategy and dataset

 In the case of alpha particles, where the PMT signal appears as a continuous step-like signal without prominent peaks, a different strategy is adopted.
-The signal is divided into short time windows, each approximately 60 ns wide, corresponding to the typical duration of a localized interaction.
+The signal is divided into short time windows, each 60 ns wide, corresponding to the typical duration of a localized interaction.
 The integrated charge in each time slice is computed and fitted using the BAT algorithm, resulting in a set of $(X, Y, L)$ points.
 This information can be used either to match the PMT signals with the corresponding pixel cluster in the camera image, retrieving the $(XY)$ projection, or to directly reconstruct the 3D shape of the alpha track.
-Since individual peaks are absent in this case, the $\Delta Z$ coordinate is extracted by measuring the full time-over-threshold width of the signal.
+Since individual peaks are absent in this case, the $\Delta Z$ coordinate is extracted by measuring the time difference between the last and the first slice.
+An example of this procedure is shown in Fig.~\ref{fig:3D_on_alphas}, illustrating the key steps.
+In panel~\ref{fig:LIME:alpha_wf_sliced}, the alpha PMT signals are displayed, showing a high-amplitude, sustained signal with no prominent peaks.

-An example of this procedure is shown in figure \ref{fig:3D_on_alphas}, illustrating the key steps.
-In panel \ref{fig:LIME:alpha_wf_sliced}, the alpha PMT signals are displayed, showing a high-amplitude, sustained signal with no prominent peaks.
 The multiple time windows used to segment the signal into short, localized interactions (60 ns each) are also indicated.
+This segmentation assumes straight tracks, under which condition a finer subdivision in $(x,y)$ would ultimately need to be recombined before matching with the PMT slices, yielding the same effective result.
 The resulting posterior $(X, Y)$ positions inferred with the BAT fit are shown as red stars in panel~\ref{fig:LIME:batted_result}, overlaid on the corresponding camera image.
 A clear match between the PMT-based and camera-based reconstructions is observed.
-The time-over-threshold for this track is measured to be 400\,ns, which corresponds to $\Delta Z$ = 2.2\,cm, assuming the nominal drift velocity.
-By combining the information from the PMT signals and the camera image, a full 3D reconstruction of the alpha track is obtained, as shown in panel~\ref{fig:alpha_3d}.
+The time-length for this track is measured to be 400\,ns, which corresponds to $\Delta Z$ = 2.2\,cm, assuming the nominal drift velocity.
+By combining the information from the PMT signals and the camera image, a 3D reconstruction of the alpha track is obtained, as shown in panel~\ref{fig:alpha_3d}, illustrating how the information from the two sensors can be merged into a single event display, which is ultimately also one of the objectives of CYGNO.
 For improved visualization, an ionization cloud is rendered by sampling random points from the transverse light distribution.